 The incentive for this?
 Followers.
 This user is engaged!

-Gamification in Online Communities
+Gamification in Online Community Forums

-Any successful online community will use gamification, since it's successful in creating engagement and participation.
+Any successful online community forum will use gamification, since it's successful in creating engagement and participation.
 Most often, online communities make excellent use of gamification through assigning ranks or badges based on the activity level of the user.

 As we mentioned earlier, the ability to earn badges is one of the most common gamification elements.
 In fact, the ability to earn badges is one of the most simple, yet effective, gamification elements that there is.